 Then a couple of days later, she called back and offered us $200 in gift cards to the Firefly restaurant.
 That was thoughtful of her.
 We did enjoy the dinner and were grateful for the gift cards.
 We had already been planning to eat here anyway.

-But here's where I have the problem.
-Once we got home from our trip, I got to looking back at the reviews listed on this property, and I started to notice that MY review was not listed.
+Now, here's where I have the problem.
+Once we got home from our trip, I started looking at the reviews listed on this property.
+I noticed that MY review was not listed.
 Once you complete a stay at their property, they send you a survey to fill out.

 That was the reason I decided to share my personal review on MY blog and social media.
-I want the truth to be out there, because if it happens again, someone might not be as lucky as us.
+I want the truth to be out there.
+What if it happens again, and someone might not be as lucky as us?
 I want people to be informed.

 I want others to be informed when renting this beach house.
-I want others to know that there was an attempted break in here, and the investigating officer told me that there had been another break in on this street in the earlier weeks as well.
+I want others to know that there was an attempted break-in here.
+The investigating officer told me that there had been another break-in on this street in the earlier weeks as well.

-From now on, I will definitely be asking a lot more questions when renting a beach house, and I will most definitely not ever be renting from BookPCB.com again.
+From now on, I will definitely be asking a lot more questions when renting a beach house.
+I will most definitely not ever be renting from BookPCB.com again.